FloSchuberth/cSEM/README.md

 framework](https://github.com/HenrikBengtsson/future).
 For
 multiprocessing simply set `.eval_plan = "multiprocess"` in which case the maximum number of available cores is used if not on Windows.
-On Windows as many separate R instances are opened in the backround as there are cores available instead.
+On Windows as many separate R instances are opened in the background as there are cores available instead.
 Note that this naturally has some overhead so for a small number of resamples multiprocessing will not always be faster compared to sequential (single core) processing (the